-Integral approach Circular and bio-based construction demands a integral approach, which in turn requires changes in processes, disciplines, businesses and legislation and regulations.
-As a consequence, the current roles of stakeholders in the construction industry will change and new roles will arise.
-CBCI is developing an approach that ensures coherence between technical, legal and social aspects as well as business models for bio-based and circular design and construction.
-The idea is that everything we develop can also be produced on an industrial scale.
+Circular and bio-based construction demands an integral approach, which in turn requires an evaluation and possible changes in processes, new technical applications, (other) business models, and rules and regulations.
+As a consequence, the current roles of stakeholders in the construction industry need to be adapted and new roles will arise.
+Within the CBCI project we develop an approach that ensures coherence between technical, legal and social aspects as well as business models for bio-based and circular design and construction.
+In doing so, we aim for the widest possible application in practice.